residing at ingynbin[1]

 an elderly devotee arranges flowers

-Indeed, the story goes that on one particular night, on hearing movements within his rooms, Webu rises and promptly removes the clock from the wall.
-Smiling, he offers it to the young intruder, who declines the offer and quietly leaves.
+Indeed, the story goes that one particular night, on hearing movement within his room, Webu rises and promptly removes the clock from the wall.
+Smiling, he offers it to the young intruder, who declines the clock and quietly leaves.
 Adorning the walls are numerous photographs of the much-loved Sayadaw, invariably attended to by a phalanx of monks and lay folk.
-He is depicted stepping over the loosened, spread hair of several women, who prostrate themselves before him as he walks, again unshakeably serene.
-Another group of photographs tracks him through his final hours of life, sitting before an extravagant meal prepared by his devotees.
+He is depicted stepping over the loosened spread hair of women, who prostrate themselves before him as he walks, again imperturbable.
+Other photographs track him through his final living hours, sitting before an extravagant meal prepared by his devotees.
 After taking a final difficult walk to the toilet, on his return he collapses onto the floor.
-Supported—borne—to the wooden dais situated in the corner of the room, where he usually sleeps, he loses consciousness, dying in the arms of the present sayadaw and another, equally composed, elderly monk.
+Supported — borne — to the wooden dais situated in the far corner of the room, where he usually sleeps, he loses consciousness, and passes away in the arms of the present onastery Sayadaw and another, equally composed, elderly monk.

 [13] An 83-year-old retired Indian nuclear physicist has arrived to be ordained.
-He sits down on a wooden seat alongside the trough regularly used by the young monks to wash their robes and their own bodies.
-A remaining halo of thin grey hair is removed from his head with deft, short strokes of the razor.
-The lathered hair flicks in clumps down onto the wet concrete area.
+He sits down on a wooden seat alongside the trough used regularly by the young monks to wash their robes and themselves, one and the same.
+A remaining halo of thin grey hair is removed from the ‘novice’s’ head with short, deft, strokes of the razor.
+Lathered hair flicks off in clumps down onto the wet concrete.
 Next he is led to the dining room, where the novice ceremony (that precedes full ordination in the Sima hall) takes place.
 Pali is recited.
-Fresh robes are passed to the preceptor by two assistants and immediately returned, to be donned by the old man – part manikin part fidgeter – with the help of the young novice pair, showing themselves adept at handling harvests of cloth.
+Fresh robes are passed by two assistants to the preceptor, immediately returns them, to be donned by the old man — our fidgety manikin — with the help of the young assisting pair, showing themselves adept at handling harvests of cloth.

-[14] In the Sima hall, delivering his ordination talk, an animated Sayadaw delights in comparing his advanced age, that of the new novice, and that of the parinibbana Buddha, all men in their 80s.
-Pointing to his upper lip, he reiterates Webu’s exhortation to maintain attention here throughout the day… and night!
+[14] In the Sima hall delivering his ordination talk, an animated Sayadaw delights in comparing his age to that of the new novice and that of the parinibbana Buddha — all in their 80s.
+Pointing to his upper lip, he reiterates Webu’s exhortation for us to maintain attention here throughout each day… and night!

 awash in cloth—prostrates

-An eager village musician prematurely sounds up his instrument—and is quickly shushed.
-After the brief commotion, we foreign guests are requested to leave the hall.
-Another 30 minutes pass, before we hear the authentic sounds of clashing cymbals and drum, the latter awkwardly strapped to the musician’s shoulders, with remnants of red chord somehow entangled in his robes.
+An overeager musician from the village prematurely sounds up his instrument — and is quickly shushed.
+After the brief commotion, we foreign guests are requested to leave.
+Another 30 minutes pass before we hear the authentic sounds of clashing cymbals and a drum, awkwardly strapped around the drummer’s shoulders, somehow remnants of red chord have gotten entangled in his robes.
 Art Blakey blushes!

-[15] In the crumbling old teak building, Sayadaw sidles from his chair onto the floor to receive delivery of the relics, displayed under a glass dome.
+[15] In the crumbling old teak quarters, Sayadaw sidles from his chair onto the floor to receive the relics, displayed on a plate under a glass dome.
 Set on top of the dome is a carved miniature pagoda, made of the same black wood used in the pedestal, which is studded with flecks of ivory.
-Inside the glass, a carved ivory lotus flower supports a small container within which are displayed about a dozen mustard seed sized bone fragments, set out on a purple cloth.
-Each petal of the lotus is individually shaped, the one nearest the relics extending upward in lavish style.
-In turn, each visitor has a white cloth placed at the top of their head, while another participant suspends the relic-holder above the cloth and head for a couple of minutes, during which time metta is given.
+Inside the glass, a carved ivory lotus flower supports a small container within which are displayed, set out on a purple cloth, a dozen or so mustard seed sized bone fragments.
+Each petal of the lotus is individually carved, the one nearest the relics lavishly extended upward.
+One by one, each of us in attendance has a white cloth placed at the top of their head, while the relic-holder is another suspended over the head and cloth for a couple of minutes, during which time we all extend metta, loving-kindness.
 Following, Sayadaw invites requests.
-‘Snow’ unscrews a couple of narrow metallic tubes into which cotton wool is squeezed along with a single sliver of bone fragment, which she explains will accompany her on her return to Yangon.
-Oops, fingers clumsy—
+‘Snow’ unscrews a couple of narrow metal tubes into which cotton wool is squeezed along with a single sliver of bone fragment, which she explains will accompany her back to Yangon.
+Oops, clumsy fingers—

 Sayadaw scrambles

-We assist dauntless Sayadaw as he searches on all fours, fluster-free – infusing an element of comedy into the drama – until, to the relief of all, the relics are recovered.
+Dauntless Sayadaw searches on all fours, fluster-free — infusing an element of comedy into the austere occasion — until, to all our relief, the relics are recovered.
 What would be the alternative?

-[16] Karen and I, walking out on another beautiful still evening, are greeted by a number bright-faced young women as they end their day at the village factory.
-Giggling, they wave glinting tiffins.
-Children at their gates call out, eagerly gesticulate.
-Sunlight shines through
+[16] Karen and I, walking out on another beautiful still evening, are greeted by a number of bright-faced girls at the end of their day’s work at the factory.
+Giggling, they wave their glinting tiffins.
+Children call out from their gates, eagerly gesticulating.
+Sunlight shines

-the dust that is stirred up by labouring oxcarts as they return from the fields and zippy, impatient motorcyclists.
-Perhaps counter-intuitively, everything here feels unabashedly settled and whole – perhaps this what community means?
+through the dust stirred up by the lumbering oxcarts as they return from the fields, plus the zippy, impatient motorcyclists.
+Almost counter-intuitively, despite the hubbub, everything feels unfussy and whole — perhaps this is what community entails?

 rust, fire